jackyzha0/jackyzha0.github.io/content/thoughts/game-design.md

 Advancing age also makes us more likely to be lonely.
 Especially as we work on [longevity](thoughts/longevity.md) research, this is a pressing issue to try to solve.

+The best games are designed to be played with [friends](thoughts/tribe-flourishing.md).

 ### Toxicity
 > At the root of much toxicity is the misdirection of our human need to belong